Last updated 20th June 2023

 Or as important as calming nerves before a procedure or explaining symptoms after a scary diagnosis.

-MedPower is a platform that helps doctors, nurses and other medical staff with training.
+MedPower is a platform that helps healthcare professionals – doctors, nurses and other medical staff – with training.

-The medical explainer video uses a mixture of character animation and the analogy of the ‘MedPower’ machine.
+The healthcare explainer video uses a mixture of character animation and the analogy of the ‘MedPower’ machine.

 The video shows complicated training materials being passed into the machine.
 It then spits them out in simpler video courses that MedPower provide.

 Of course, this isn’t exactly how it works, but a bit of creative licence never hurt anybody!